Avtandil Ebralidze: Doxa Katokopias

 On 15 July 2021, Ebralidze move to Cypriot First Division club Doxa Katokopia on a one-year contract until 2022.

 Anorthosis Famagusta

 On 28 June 2022, Ebralidze signed with Cypriot First Division club Anorthosis Famagusta on a two-year contract until 2024.

+On 15 June 2023, Anorthosis announced that Ebralidze had left the team.

+Return to Leixões

+On 26 July 2023, Avto returned to Liga Portugal 2 club Leixões, signing a one-year contract with an option for a further two seasons.

+Lusitânia

+In July 2024 it was confirmed, that Avto had moved to Portuguese Liga 3 club Lusitânia.

+Gonio

+At age 33, Ebralidze returned home after an 18 year-long tenure abroad to sign his first contract with a Georgian club.
+A 1.5-year deal with 2nd division side Gonio was announced on 19 August 2025.

 International career

 On the 6 October 2013, Ebralidze received his first call up to the Georgian national football team.
 He made his international debut on the 15 October against Spain, where he replaced Shota Grigalashvili in the 70th minute.